bastean/codexgo/README.md

 > [!NOTE]
 >
-> - We need to create an `.env` file where we have our own values defined.
+> - We can use the [.env.demo.cli](deployments/.env.demo.cli) file or we can create our own `.env` file where we define our own values.
 >   - In the [.env.example.cli](deployments/.env.example.cli) file, we can see the values that can be used.
 >     - If `CODEXGO_SMTP_*` is omitted, the links to confirm and recover the account are sent through the `Terminal` with the following messages:
 >       - _"Hi \<username\>, please confirm your account through this link: \<link\>"_.